STEM : Science Technology Engineering Mathematics

 With our economies growing and technology taking over everything, the 21st-century job market has changed.
 Now, companies are looking for graduates who are curious, innovative, love to experiment with new things, and are good at solving complex problems.

 Several countries across the world, including the US, Ireland, and New Zealand, are making it easier for STEM graduates to get a job.
-Students have the opportunity to learn from amazing teachers, use the latest technology, and work with industry leaders like Google, Tesla, and Netflix.
+Students have the opportunity to learn from amazing teachers, use the latest technology, and work with industry leaders.

 If you are a STEM graduate, you can be earning anywhere between $90,000US to $130,000US per annum, depending on the university and course.